canonical/launchpad-manual/how-to/develop-with-buildd.rst

     - Most production builders are virtualized, which means that there's machinery to automatically reset them to a clean VM image at the end of each build.
 To set this up, ``builddmaster.vm_resume_command`` in your config must be set to a command which ``buildd-manager`` can run to reset the builder.
 If the VM reset protocol is 1.1, then the resume command is expected to be synchronous: once it returns, the builder should be running.
 If the VM reset protocol is 2.0, then the resume command is expected to be asynchronous, and the builder management code is expected to change the builder's state from ``CLEANING`` to ``CLEAN`` using the webservice once the builder is running.

     - Non-virtualized builders are much simpler: ``launchpad-buildd`` is cleaned synchronously over XML-RPC at the end of each build, and that's it.
-If you use this, then you must be careful not to run any untrusted code on the builder (since a chroot or container escape could compromise the builder), and you'll need to uncheck "Require virtualized builders" on any PPAs, live filesystems, recipes, etc. that you want to be allowed to build on this builder.
+If you use this, then you must be careful not to run any untrusted code on the builder (since a ``chroot`` or container escape could compromise the builder), and you'll need to uncheck "Require virtualized builders" on any PPAs, live file systems, recipes, etc. that you want to be allowed to build on this builder.

  4. After 30 seconds or so, the status of the builder on the builders page should be 'Idle'.
 This page does not auto-update, so refresh!